*SOC105 Sociology Through Memoir (4)

 SOC311/SWK311 Social Research Methods (4)

 Introduces logic of social scientific research.
-Explores different epistemological stances informing social scientific inquiry and traces methodological implications.
-Specific methods covered include survey research, archival research, content analysis, comparative-historical analysis, field research, participant observation and others.
+Explores different epistemological stances informing social-scientific inquiry and traces methodological implications.
+Specific methods covered include survey research, experimental research, archival research, content analysis, evaluation research, comparative-historical analysis, field research, participant observation and others.
+Course concludes with a research project.
 Requires development of independent research proposal.

 SOC322/SWK322 Social Policy and Institutions (4)

-Examines domestic social policy issues, problems and programs in light of conflicting values, limited resources and matters of political/economic power.
+Examines the history, current status and future options of domestic social policies and programs in light of cultural values, economic resources and power distribution.

 SOC325 Sociology of Education (4)

 Explores ways in which institution of education supports and obstructs student's transition into private and public spheres.
-Examines way structural factors such as class, race and gender operate to encourage and limit academic success throughout academic career.
+Examines ways structural factors such as class, race and gender operate to encourage and limit academic success throughout academic career.
 Special emphasis on students critically examining their own educational biography while working toward constructing innovative educational curricula based on their academic experiences and Christian mandates.
-(Alternate years.)
+Alternate years.

 SOC328 Sociology of Religion (4)